SahilWadhwani/CTI-Dashboard-Application/README.md

 #### Automatic Refresh:

-* Refresh button to update the data manually.
+* Refresh button to update the data manually without reloading the entire page.

 #### Responsive UI:

 * Clean and intuitive dashboard layout.

-### 🚀 Installation and Setup
+###  Installation and Setup

 #### Prerequisites: